cakephp/docs/en/core-libraries/validation.rst

 available, and their basic usage.

 Some of the validation methods accept additional parameters to define boundary conditions or valid options.
-You can provide these boundary conditions & options as follows::
+You can provide these boundary conditions and options as follows::

     $validator = new Validator();